 Papua New Guinea

 Papua New Guinea has been growing in popularity as a tourist destination, and for good reason.
 The nation is one of the most diverse in the world, with rich flora and fauna and dozens of indigenous tribes with their own languages and customs, as well.
-While we do not recommend disturbing or disrespecting local cultures, this would be a great spot to immerse yourself in completely new surroundings.

 With Bali just a few islands to its west, Komodo makes for a quieter trip into Indonesia.
 It is of course home to the Komodo dragon, a large, iguana-like lizard that can only be found in zoos in North America.
 So when you are not soaking up rays on the beach, adventures into nature await.